 The bread box was a typical bread box, there was no shelf.

-Filled with a bunch of random stuff.
-Our kitchen counter is the drop zone for everything so this breadbox quickly became the closest item to store all of our random gadgets in.
+Our kitchen counter is the drop zone for everything so this breadbox quickly became the closest item to store all of our random gadgets and cell phones in.

 You can see, I drilled two holes above in the back side of the bread box.